davidroberts63/covid19report/readme.md

 This is the daily data from the Oklahoma State Department of Health ("OSDH") concerning the 'critical data'; as stated in Governor J. Kevin Stitt's executive order [2020-07 (fourth ammended)](https://www.sos.ok.gov/documents/executive/1919.pdf) on the 24th of March 2020.

 The OSDH publishes the [executive order reports](https://coronavirus.health.ok.gov/executive-order-reports) in PDF documents.
-This repository is a **manuall** entry of that data into JSON format for machine consumption.
+This repository is a **manual** entry of that data into JSON format for machine consumption.

 ## Where is the data?

 The data is in the [ok.json](ok.json) data file inside this repository.
-I named it that with in the extreme low chance that other state's equivalent information could be incorporated into this repository.
+I named it that in the extreme low chance that other state's equivalent information could be incorporated into this repository.
 But I doubt that will happen.

 The data is supposed to be submitted to OSDH by noon every day.
-Then OSDH is then to aggregate that data and provide to to the Governor by 3:00 p.m.
+Then OSDH is then to aggregate that data and provide it to the Governor by 3:00 p.m.

 The data here will get updated sometime after that.
 Depending on when OSDH publishes it online and when I, or other community members notice it and update the data here.